0xSero/partisia-docs/docs/zk-computation-fees.md

 STAKING_FEE = (LOCKED_STAKES / 100) * 40,000

-### Secret Input fees
+### Secret input fees

 A ZK contract needs to pay for the transactions that ZK nodes must send when some variable is inputted.

 The input fee is part of the basic fees detailed in the yellow paper p.
 16 and is currently hardcoded to BASE_SERVICE_FEES (25,000 gas).
 This covers the transaction fees of each node (currently hardcoded to 5,000 each) + 5,000 extra gas to spare.

-### ZK Computation fees
+### ZK computation fees

 A ZK contract needs to pay for the transactions that ZK nodes must send when a ZK computation is executed as well as for the multiplications in the computation.

-During a computation a number of transactions are sent from each computation node.
+During a computation transactions are sent from each computation node.
 For an optimistic computation each node sends 1 transaction to the binder.
 If the optimistic attempt fails, a pessimistic computation must be executed which entails each node sending 1 additional transaction to the binder.
+The cost of each of these transactions is covered using BASE_SERVICE_FEES.

-Besides this the multiplications done during the computation must also be paid for.
+Besides this, the multiplications done during the computation must also be paid for.
 According to the yellow paper the price for this is 5 USD cent per 1000 multiplications.
-Since this is multiplied by 1000 to convert to gas the price for multiplications is:
+Since this is multiplied by 1000 to convert to gas, the price for the multiplications is:

 noOfMultiplications / 1000 * 5 * 1000 = noOfMultiplications * 5